aniket-singh-01/SignLanguage/README.md

 ## Usage

 Once the application is running, open your browser and navigate to `http://localhost:5000`.
 The web interface will allow you to upload videos or use your webcam for real-time sign language recognition.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or suggestions, feel free to open an issue or contact me directly at dev.swiftnook@gmail.com